-However, To mitigate the risk posed by suchinactive wells that are operated by operators at a higher risk of orphaning assets, the Commission determined that it was appropriate to delegate the ability to require a highersingle well financial assurance amount to the Director. with the Form 3A in certain circumstances.
-For those operators with Tier 1 plans, the Commission intends for the Director to rely on the information submitted on a Form 3A in determining whetherconcluded that a greater amount of single financial assurance is necessaryrequired when the operator has not plugged or returned an inactive well to service within three years.
+To mitigate the risk posed by inactive wells that are operated by operators at a higher risk of orphaning assets, the Commission determined that it was appropriate to require a single well financial assurance with the Form 3A in certain circumstances.
+For those operators with Tier 1 plans, the Commission concluded that a single financial assurance is required when the operator has not plugged or returned an inactive well to service within three years.
 Operators under Tier 1 plans must also file an updated Form 3A within three years of the date the initial Form 3A is approved if the well has not yet been plugged or returned to production.
 Operators subject to Tier 2 plans must submit a single well financial assurance if more than 10 percent of the operator's oil and gas wells are inactive.
 For those operators in Tiers 3 and 4, the Director may require the operator to immediately provide single well financial assurance.
 If an operator disagrees with the Director's determination, it can request a Commission hearing pursuant to Rule 503.g.(11).
-Operator's may also dispute the default requirement of \$30,000.00 in the rare instance that a lower amount of financial assurance is appropriate for the specific circumstances of a well with unusually low plugging, abandonment, and reelamation costs.

-If a well is inactive for three of more years, the Commission determined that it is appropriate to require full cost financial assurance for the well.
-This bothapproach provides a strong incentive for operators to plug and abandon inactive wells within three years, and also fully mitigates the risk posed by such wells to the state, because the Commission will have access to funds to plug, abandon, and reclaim such a well if the operator orphans it.
+This approach provides a strong incentive for operators to plug and abandon inactive wells, and also mitigates the risk posed by such wells to the state, because the Commission will have access to funds to plug, abandon, and reclaim such a well if the operator orphans it.